Skip to main content

 5. Click Create.

-Once the claim is created you can:
+Once the claim is created, regardless of how it was started, you can:

 Best Practices